linqingwudiv1/QCorePlugin/readme.md

 ## Description

-Tool Plugin.The UE4 Feature Extend and Feature Helper and container some method about Texture/Pipe/WebBrowser/HTTP/IO/JSON
+Tool Plugin.The UE4 Feature Extend and Feature Helper and contain some method about Texture/Pipe/WebBrowser/HTTP/IO/JSON

 # Use